daniel-stafford/Oh-My-Scripts/README.md

 Move a dev dependency to product dependencies

+### iterm-panes.applescript

+Open up an iTerm with multiples panes and ru commands.
+Useful for running full-stack projects quickly.

 ### lidl-connect.applescript

 Connect your bluetooth headphones to your MacBook without touching the mouse!